 Just as your brand has unique character traits, it also has a look, feel, and visual identity that plays a role in the recognition and perception of your brand.
 Put your brand’s visual identity into words.
 What mood, feeling, or emotions should your brand elicit from your audience?
 Be descriptive and provide examples of appropriate visuals, along with general do’s and don’ts for visual treatment.
 This is your opportunity to highlight acceptable styles for any and all visuals such as lifestyle photos, stock imagery, videos, and graphics.
 If you favor well-lit, realistic photography over illustrations, make those parameters clear.
 And, give people access to your approved brand assets.
 They absolutely need a digital repository to pull creative from and reference for inspiration.

 Once you’ve created your brand identity kit, make sure it’s available to those who need it.
 You can provide your brand identity kit in any convenient format, such as a shared document or webpage with information and links.
 The important thing is that your brand identity kit (and assets) live in a central location that’s easily accessible.
 The unique needs of your organization will determine the best solution to help you centralize, store, and manage your kit and assets.
 For some organizations, a simple webpage and links to a file-sharing solution do the trick.
-For others, a digital asset management (DAM) solution is best.
-One benefit of a DAM system is that it provides a single source of truth for the assets and information that power your brand - wherever it travels.
+For others, a brand management solution, like the Widen Collective®, is best because it provides a single source of truth for the assets and information that power your brand –– wherever it travels.

 For more strategies and tools to help you deliver a clear, controlled, and consistent brand, download our guide: How to Make Your Brand a Pillar of Strength.